Special-K-s-Flightsim-Bots/DCSServerBot/reports/README.md

 }
 ```
 ### Input Section
-Within the input section you can define variables that will be used inside the report or validate such, that came from your render(...) call.
+Within the "input" section you can define variables that will be used inside the report or validate such, that came from your render(...) call.
 ```json
   "input":
   [